WabuyiAndrew/task_manager/README.md

 //NB: make sure both the servers are running

-##  Contratulations if your servers are running
+##  Congratulations if your servers are running(both for backend and frontend)
 and finally check in you browser.
 Your Application should look like this